 Hey babes!
 I recently returned from my first ever USA road trip and am so excited to share those trip details with you all today!
 My friend/college roommate Mairin and I have talked about doing a USA road trip for months now, and decided the summer post-grad was a good time to do it.
-Road tripping is a safe and viable option right now because it’s easy to social distance, you can stay away from most people, create your own flexible schedule, and best of all- it’s super affordable!
 Keep reading to learn more about our USA road trip itinerary and some necessary road trip essentials you should pack!

 So, we left Boston on Tuesday, July 28th at 8 am and returned on Friday, August 7th at 4 pm.
 11 days, 13 states, 20 cities, and 2,738 miles.
 I’ve road tripped through places such as Queensland and Tasmania, Australia, but was so excited to explore more of my home country.
-I have a goal of visiting all 50 states before I turn 50, and a USA road trip is a great way to knock a few more states off my bucket list.
+I have a goal of visiting all 50 states before I turn 50, and a USA road trip was a great way to knock a few more states off my bucket list.

 Let’s start from the beginning, shall we.